shaykalyan/shaykalyan.github.io/eleventy/posts/2023/my-macbook-setup.md

 ---

-I'm sure my setup with evolve over time, so I'll try and keep this page updated over the next little while!
+I'm sure my setup with evolve over time so I'll try and keep this page updated over the next little while!

 ✌🏽